 St Catharine’s has for many years had one of the strongest musical traditions of the Cambridge Colleges.

-With two distinguished choirs, including the UK’s first College-based Girls' Choir; the Kellaway Concert Series, which brings high-quality, innovative music-making to the College; an active Music Society; and with opportunities for performance and participation from folk and jazz to classical and world music, musical life at St Catharine’s is as rich and varied as it has ever been.
+With two distinguished choirs - the mixed voice College Choir and the UK’s first College-based Girls' Choir; the Kellaway Concert Series, which brings high-quality, innovative music-making to the College; an active Music Society; and with opportunities for performance and participation from folk and jazz to classical and world music, musical life at St Catharine’s is as rich and varied as it has ever been.

 Are you a keen singer or instrumentalist?
 Find out about our choral and instrumental scholarships here.